Drew Miller: Tampa Bay Lightning

-He would spend two more seasons in the Ducks organization before being traded to the Tampa Bay Lightning in the summer of 2009 for Russian winger Evgeni Artyukhin.
+He would spend two more seasons in the Ducks organization before being traded to the Tampa Bay Lightning in the summer of 2009 for Russian winger Evgeny Artyukhin.
 Miller went scoreless in 14 games with the Lightning that season.

 Detroit Red Wings

 On November 10, 2009, Miller was put on waivers by the Lightning and was subsequently claimed by the Detroit Red Wings.
 He made his Red Wings debut on November 12 against the Vancouver Canucks, recording 11:33 minutes of ice time.
 He scored his first goal in a Detroit uniform on November 23 against the Nashville Predators.
 Originally brought into Detroit to replace injured players on a temporary basis, he effectively outplayed other young members of the Red Wings.
 He has since filled in comfortably playing a variety of roles.
 He finished the 2009–10 season with 10 goals, and 9 assists (zero points with the Lightning) in 80 games split between the Lightning and Red Wings.

 During the summer of 2010 the Red Wings re-signed Miller to a one-year $650,000 contract.
 During the 2010–11 season Miller played 68 games, scoring 10 goals, and eight assists.
 He played the role of a grinder, spending time primarily on the third and fourth lines, while also contributing on the penalty kill.
 Most games Miller would play on a line with Justin Abdelkader, Darren Helm, Patrick Eaves and/or veteran Kris Draper.
 This would alter game to game depending on injuries, and or the matchups coach Mike Babcock saw fit in that particular game.

 Following his season, the Red Wings rewarded Miller's efforts by re-signing him to a two-year contract worth $1.675 million on July 1.
 Each year has an annual cap hit of $837,500.
 On February 19, 2012, Miller scored his career high 12th goal of the regular season against the San Jose Sharks in a 3–2 Red Wings victory.

 During the 2012 NHL lockout, Miller signed with the British Elite Ice Hockey League club Braehead Clan.

 On June 29, 2013, Miller signed a three-year, $4.05 million contract extension with the Detroit Red Wings.